rogboart/DualLoraWorkflow1/README.md

 ### Note
 - This workflow does not include my personal LoRAs and they're not accessible.
 You have to find your own character LoRAs, there are plenty around.
 - You will likely have to adjust settings depending on your image.
 This just gets you to the point where you can do that!
+- I'M SORRY FOR THE WIRE MESS!
+Wiring in comfy is not my specialty.
+It works and it functions and you can mostly ignore the wires.
+If someone wants to clean it up though, I'd happily review a PR!